modeckimellett/bedrock/src/site/markdown/servlets.md

 `com.citytechinc.aem.bedrock.core.servlets.ImageServlet`

-The image servlet overrides CQ's default image rendering servlets to provide image resizing and the ability to associate additional named images to a page or component.
+The image servlet overrides AEM's default image rendering servlets to provide image resizing and the ability to associate additional named images to a page or component.

 For additional details, see the [Image Rendering](https://github.com/Citytechinc/bedrock/wiki/image-rendering) page.